py-bbn

 Parameters:

-• nodes – Nodes that we want returned.
-If not provided then all nodes are returned.
+• nodes – Nodes to return.
+If omitted, all nodes are returned.

 Returns: